The Spiritual Laws That Govern Each Of The 7 Chakras

 For example, when a composer creates a new piece of music, he is using the same notes in a new relationship with one another other, resulting in the emergence of something that did not exist before.
 The second chakra utilizes the raw material of the root chakra to create the world anew each day.

-The energy chakra, manipura, is localized in your solar plexus.
+The solar plexus chakra or energy chakra, manipura, is localized in your solar plexus.
 It's the seat of your power in the world.
 When this center is open and flowing, you are capable of translating your intentions and desires into manifestation.
 When it is blocked, you feel frustrated and ineffectual.

 The Law of Intention and Desire governs the third chakra.
 The seeds of intentions and desires reside in your personal soul.
 Nourishing the seeds you wish to germinate with your attention will lead to their full expression.
 It is important to be clear about your intentions so you are not surprised when they bear fruit.